qualcomm/Startup-Demos/CV_VR/IoT-Robotics/people_detection/README.md

     gst-ai-people-detection --file-path=/opt/video.mp4 -t 2 -f 2 --model=/opt/yolov8_det_quantized.tflite --labels=/opt/yolov8.labels -k "YOLOv8,q-offsets=<-107.0, -128.0, 0.0>,q-scales=<3.093529462814331, 0.00390625, 1.0>;"

     gst-ai-people-detection --file-path=/opt/video.mp4 -t 3 -f 2 --model=/opt/Yolo-NAS-Quantized.tflite --labels=/opt/yolonas.labels -k "yolo-nas,q-offsets=<37.0,0.0, 0.0>,q-scales=<3.416602611541748, 0.00390625, 1.0>;"

+### Configuring ROI and Port Address

+This section provides guidelines for configuring the ROI and port address to suit your specific requirements.
+You can adjust the coordinates and dimensions of the ROIs as needed to match your application’s needs.
+Similarly, you can change the port number to avoid conflicts with other services or to meet your network configuration requirements.

+#### Configuring ROI (Regions of Interest)
+In the $ESDK_ROOT/workspace/sources/qcom-gstreamer1.0-plugins-oss-mlvpeopledetection/roi/roi_config.h file, you can define Regions of Interest (ROI) for different groups.
+Each ROI is specified using the following format:

+    static ROI rois_groupX[] = {
+    {x, y, width, height, color},
+    // Add more ROIs as needed
+    };

+- Coordinates and Dimensions: The x and y values represent the starting coordinates of the ROI, while width and height define its size.
+- These values are on a scale from 0 to 1, relative to the frame size.

+#### Configuring Port Address
+In the $ESDK_ROOT/workspace/sources/qcom-gstreamer1.0-plugins-oss-mlvpeopledetection/socket_utils/socket_utils.h file, you can configure the port address.The port number is defined using the SOCKET_PORT_NO macro:

+    #define SOCKET_PORT_NO <PORT_NUMBER>

+SOCKET_PORT_NO: This defines the port number used for socket communication.